nodemcu/nodemcu-firmware/docs/en/modules/http.md

 !!! note "Note:"

     It is **not** possible to execute concurrent HTTP requests using this module.
 Starting a new request before the previous has completed will result in undefined behavior.
+Use [`node.task.post()`](https://nodemcu.readthedocs.io/en/master/en/modules/node/#nodetaskpost) in the callbacks of your calls to start subsequent calls if you want to chain them (see [#1258](https://github.com/nodemcu/nodemcu-firmware/issues/1258)).

 Each request method takes a callback which is invoked when the response has been received from the server.
 The first argument is the status code, which is either a regular HTTP status code, or -1 to denote a DNS, connection or out-of-memory failure, or a timeout (currently at 10 seconds).